-The core experiences of the Residency Program involve General Inpatient Medicine, Ambulatory Medicine (block experience and continuity clinic), Critical Care, Emergency Medicine, Geriatrics, HIV Medicine and the opportunity to rotate in all medicine subspecialties.
+The core experiences of the Residency Program involve General Inpatient Medicine, Ambulatory Medicine (block experience and continuity clinic), Critical Care, Emergency Medicine, Geriatrics, HIV and Addiction Medicine and the opportunity to rotate in all medicine subspecialties.

 The Medicine Residency Programs at the University of Connecticut are committed to educating well-rounded physicians who will achieve excellent standards of medical care and personal and professional ethics.
-Whether you are in a one-year or three-year training program, we emphasize the following core values:
+Whether you are in our one-year or three-year training program, we emphasize the following core values:

 - Current and continuing medical knowledge

 - Practice of evidence-based medicine